Learn all there is to know about kitchenette design ideas before installing or renovating yours.

 Kitchenettes tend to be tucked away in dark corners and basements, where it is difficult to get access to natural light.
 Some clever lighting solutions will ensure that your kitchenette does not look dark and dingy and ensure you have enough light to cook by.
 In this kitchenette, lights have been installed under the cabinet making prep work a breeze.
 Additional lights over the hob enable you to see what is cooking.

 All Things Bright Look Spacious

-In addition to clever lighting, experimenting with the light colours will also help you achieve brightness in the kitchenette.
-Neutral and warm colours for the cabinets and countertops, for any dishware or appliances on show, will make the kitchenette look spacious, airy and inviting.
+In addition to clever lighting, experimenting with the light colors will also help you achieve brightness in the kitchenette.
+Neutral and warm colors for the cabinets and countertops, for any dishware or appliances on show, will make the kitchenette look spacious, airy, and inviting.
 In the example, observe how a warm yellow is set off by accents of white.
-Yellow cabinets are complemented by white countertops, white beading and white backsplash.
+Yellow cabinets are complemented by white countertops, white beading, and white backsplash.
 Hints of metal complete the contemporary look.

 While we are calling it a wrap on our list, we hope that you have enough in your arsenal to get started on your kitchenette.
-Keep your kitchenette light, bright and well organised.
+Keep your kitchenette light, bright, and well organized.
 You will barely notice not having a full-fledged kitchen and you will have the space and means for your master chef dreams to come true.